saltyorg/docs/docs/reference/google-service-accounts.md

    sheets.googleapis.com                Google Sheets API
    ```

-   If anything of thsee are missing from your list, go back to the [project setup](google-project-setup.md) and add the missing APIs.
+   If any of these are missing from your list, go back to the [project setup](google-project-setup.md) and add the missing APIs.

 1. Retrieve the `sa-gen` code